RybergGroup/MushroomPhylogeny/README.md

-# MushroomPhylogeny
+# Mushroom Phylogeny
-For lab on Evolutionary Patterns course
+For lab on Evolutionary Patterns course.